Banjup, Western Australia

 Banjup is located on the Jandakot Water Mound.
 As part of the Western Australian State Government water resource protection policy development over the Jandakot Water Mound is limited to reduce the possibility of contamination from runoff from properties.
 As a consequence the number of animals per property is limited by the City of Cockburn zoning policies (for example 1 horse per 2 ha property - exemptions apply for established properties with livestock).

 Much of the Jandakot Regional Park is located within Banjup.

 History

-Banjup was named in the mid-1950s from the lake in the district.
-During the survey of the Jandakot Agricultural Area in 1889, surveyor James Oxley recorded the name of Lake Bangup.
-A siding on the Fremantle-Armadale railway line was named Banjupp in 1907 and this name was altered to Banjup in the 1930s.
+The name Bangup Lake was first recorded on an 1889 survey by James Oxley, probably from the Whadjuk Noongar word bangup/bangap meaning quokka.
+The name was applied to the surrounding district from the 1890s following the opening of the Jandakot Agricultural Area to settlement, with the spelling Banjupp adopted in the early 20th century.
+A siding on the Fremantle-Armadale railway line was named Bangup in 1907 and the spelling was altered to Banjup in the 1930s.

 In 2016, the northern portion of Banjup (extending above Armadale Road) was turned into a new suburb, named Treeby.